 SERVICES PROVIDED BY VOLUNTEERS FOR PROBATE & FAMILY COURT

-CASA: Court Appointed Special Advocates—CASA volunteers are advocates for children who have been removed from their home due to child abuse or neglect.
-These specially trained volunteers visit with the children, parents, family members, teachers, agency workers, day care workers, therapists, attorneys, and anyone else who can share personal knowledge of the children.
-CASAs are the court’s eyes and ears; they attend court hearings submitting reports with recommendations regarding permanency. *This role requires an extensive training that takes place each spring.
+CASA: Court Appointed Special Advocates—CASA volunteers are advocates for children who are under court jurisdiction due to child abuse or neglect.
+Many of the children we work with are placed in a foster care home.
+These specially trained volunteers visit with the children, parents and other family members, teachers, agency workers, therapists, attorneys, and anyone else who can share personal knowledge of the children.
+CASAs are the court’s eyes and ears; they write court reports and attend hearings in regards to permanency for the child.

-New Vision Academy—This program gives juvenile offenders an opportunity for personal growth and development while keeping them busy and engaged during the summer.
+New Vision Academy: This program gives juvenile offenders an opportunity for personal growth and development while keeping them busy and engaged during the summer.
 Volunteers have introduced youth to life skills, art, drama, community service, healthy recreation, nutrition, and more.
-So, do you have special hobby or talent you would like to share?

-Review of Guardianship for Minors and Adults—Volunteers visit facilities or private homes to review the guardianships of minors and adults.
-These state-mandated reviews focus on whether the conditions that existed requiring guardianship are still present.
-Volunteers fill out a report of their findings and it is submitted to Probate Court.
+Guardianship Reviews for Adults and Minors: Visit facilities or private homes to review the guardianships of minors and adults.
+These state-mandated reviews focus on whether the conditions that existed requiring guardianship are still present, as well as to determine if the person's needs are being met.
+Volunteers fill out a report of their findings and it is then submitted to Probate Court.

 Transportation: Volunteers drive youth to various Michigan detention facilities using county transport vehicles.
 These volunteers are called on any day of the week and at any time of the day.
 Male/Female teams are much needed, as we need to have a female transporter present during the transport of any female youth.
 Our transport teams relieve the sheriff's department of the responsibility of filling those roles by saving both manpower and time.